Risko619/Data-Analyst-Dashboard/README.md

 ## Dataset Used
 - <a href="https://excel.cloud.microsoft/open/onedrive/?docId=6FA70A1C5790ED23%21sba9236a3ea84469d9eed6feacd23131a&driveId=6FA70A1C5790ED23">Dataset</a>

-##Question
+## Question
-Which Category has the most sales across all regions by the majority of our customers?
+Which Category has the most sales across all regions, according to the majority of our customers?

-##Task
+## Answer
+Technology is the highest-grossing category across all clients' customer regions.

+## Task
 -Clean and explore data
--Create KPI's table
+-Create a KPI's table
--Create Pivot table
+-Create a Pivot table
 -Create a Data visualisation in multiple charts for the client to identify.

+## Dashboard Interaction via Web Excel
+- <a href="https://excel.cloud.microsoft/open/onedrive/?docId=6FA70A1C5790ED23%21sba9236a3ea84469d9eed6feacd23131a&driveId=6FA70A1C5790ED23">Pivot Table + Dashboard</A>